NGPVAN/job-descriptions/software qa engineer.md

 Actual minimum requirements
 ---------------------------

-We are not open to considering candidates who do not have experience programming.
+You need to have some experience programming to be considered for this position.
 (But we may be hiring QA analysts!)

 What we're looking for
 ----------------------

-We don't require candidates to have experience with all of this to begin with, but it is directly relevant to the role.
+We don't require that you have experience with all of this to begin with, but it is directly relevant to the role.

 * Familiarity with C# - this is a programming position
 * Familiarity with version control systems - preferably git